Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 ```

 Here we see how `main` calls another fn function `do_math`.
-A constant x of type Int (integer) is declared and initialized in line 1.
+A variable x of type Int (integer) is declared and initialized in line 1.
 Note the general format: `var varname: Type = value`
 In line 2, the type of variable `y` is not declared, but inferred by the compiler to be Int (we could do this also in line 1).
 Note that you cannot write: `var w` in line 4: the statement must contain either a type or an initializing value.
 Lines 5 shows late initialization, a feature that does not exist in Python.